carlocarfora/carlocarfora.github.io/content/blog/_index.md

 page_template = "blog-page.html"
 +++

-Thoughts and opinions; in chronological order.
+Thoughts and opinions are all my own; in chronological order.

 > List of all *[tags](/tags)*